 However, the handle on this suffers from some quality issues, and the included plastic hanger may not be the best in the market.
 So, you’d be wise to get a spare hook, just in case.

-The First Alert PRO5 is a professional fire extinguisher that you can install near the fireplace, in the basement or the garage.
-It is a Class A, B, C qualified model that comes in a highly durable all-metal construction, including a commercial-grade metal valve and head.
+The First Alert PRO5 is a professional fire extinguisher that you can install near the fireplace, in the basement or in the garage.
+It is a Class A, B, C qualified model that comes in highly durable all-metal construction, including a commercial-grade metal valve and head.

-This unit from First Alert is a heavy-duty fire extinguisher that can put out all types of common household fires like, burning liquids, wood, fabric or paper, and electrical flare-ups.
+This unit from First Alert is a heavy-duty fire extinguisher that can put out all types of common household fires like burning liquids, wood, fabric, or paper, and electrical flare-ups.